AI for Business

 The flashier story is in greenfield exploration, where AI has changed the unit economics of finding deposits in the first place.
 Kobold Metals (battery metals) and Earth AI (multi-element targeting) are the two reference cases — both running models that ingest geological surveys, satellite imagery, geophysical readings, and historical drilling, then output ranked target maps that focus the drill on the most prospective ground.
 The commercial validation is still emerging — these are early-stage exploration plays and discoveries take years — but the change in workflow is real today.

-BHP's collaboration with Ivanhoe Electric, announced in May 2024, is the more interesting industrial-scale signal.
-Two majors with deep historical datasets, building shared ML for copper, nickel, gold, and silver detection — explicitly framed as a way to compress exploration timelines and reduce ecosystem impact per discovery dollar.
+BHP's exploration alliance with Ivanhoe Electric, signed on May 8, 2024, is the more interesting industrial-scale signal.
+The deal commits $15 million of BHP investment over three years across six areas in Arizona, New Mexico, and Utah, with the option to set up 50/50 joint ventures on any prospects that emerge.
+Ivanhoe brings its proprietary Typhoon geophysical survey system plus the machine-learning algorithmic software and data-inversion services of its subsidiary Computational Geosciences.
+Two majors with deep historical datasets, building shared ML for copper and critical-minerals detection — explicitly framed as a way to compress exploration timelines and reduce ecosystem impact per discovery dollar.

 The lesson for any AI agents and autonomous systems programme outside mining is the same one BHP and Rio Tinto learned the hard way over a decade: the model is downstream of the data plumbing.
 Greenfield exploration AI works when you have decades of clean drilling logs, unified survey data, and well-labelled rock types.
 The companies investing now in their data substrate are the ones that will find their AI delivering returns in three years; the ones treating it as a procurement decision will not.